…the Toronto Running Club (TRC)

 The club was started in 1995 by Michael Brennan, then co-owner of Marathon Dynamics Inc. (MDI), a company formed to provide running clinics and personal coaching for runners of all levels.
 The club was created because participants in the first marathon clinic conducted by MDI in January 1995 wanted to keep running and socializing together.
 Word got out and the club grew.

-The social aspects are just as important as the running aspects of the club, so many social activities are planned throughout the year, including pub night every week after the run (and showers) and a Christmas party at the end of November.
+The social aspects are just as important as the running aspects of the club, so social activities are planned through the year, including pub night every week after the run (and showers) and a Christmas party at the end of November.
 Other events may include a winter hot-chocolate run, summer lemonade run, game night or BBQ.
 Some like to travel away somewhere exotic for a race (like Oakville or Hamilton).
 And another fun social activity, we volunteer at a Waterfront Marathon water station in October and the occasional other race.